cmerikson/Math76_FinalProject/final_report.md

     </center>
 </figure>

 Notably, however, the Python-based threshold segmentation methods vary in their efficacy across timecourse data.
-It is still evident that these methods are somewhat accurate, as both methods (but most especially Automatic Threshold Segmentation) are able to capture the seasonal changes in slump each year.
+Both methods (but most especially Automatic Threshold Segmentation) capture the seasonal changes in slump each year.
 This is evidenced by the plotting of slump size (in pixels) for each set of data/images over time: there is a distinct spike in the size every mid-year/summer and a dip every year-end/winter, likely due to snow coverage (discussed elsewhere in this writeup).
 General trends of increase and decrease in slump are also somewhat visible, but are more difficult to objectively quantify due to the variability of the data.
-This is compounded by the clear presence of large irregular spikes in the data, indicating outliers (likely due to image quality).
+This is compounded by the clear presence of large irregular spikes in the data, indicating outliers.

 <figure>
     <center>